Yastrebonchik/minishell/README.md

 In the current project the simple command prompt is realised.
+To start a program use an executable "minishell" (Makefile is presented and default rule builds the project) with config file as it's argument.
+Works on MacOs (on Linux systems may have problems).